InquiryInstitute/commonplace/HANDWRITING_FONT_QUICK_START.md

 ## Done! ✅

-Your headings and titles now use a handwriting font.
+Your essay content and titles now use a handwriting font.
+Navigation and UI elements remain with the default font.

 See `HANDWRITING_FONT.md` for more customization options.